voteamerica/backend/docker/README.md

 The app, under the test setups, does not execute correctly in the standard browser.
 Instead, use a VNC viewer (e.g. [RealVNC](https://www.realvnc.com/download/viewer/)) to watch the test being executed on vnc://localhost:5900 (don't type vnc:// for RealVNC viewer)

+Password requested is set by `selenium/standalone-chrome-debug` and is `secret`.

 ### 1) Github repos only - ignores any local code

 #### Go to the docker folder ...